 Water Bottles and Hydration Bladders

-A good water bottle is a must.
+A good water bottle or hydration bladder is a must.

 To ensure you remain well hydrated and starve off the symptoms of altitude sickness you need to drink between 2-3 litres of water each day.